albuquezi/chapbook/guide/advanced/using-javascript-in-passages.md

-# Using JavaScript in Passages
+# Usar JavaScript nas Passagens

 As a last resort, Chapbook allows you to mix JavaScript into the text of your passage.
 To do this, use a `[JavaScript]` modifier: